ethanelasky/tmc/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://github.com/ethanelasky)

-This project for my Data Science Honors thesis course aims to compare Taiwanese and American media coverage of Chinese activities in the Taiwan Strait using natural language processing techniques.
-This is informative in explaining how the Taiwanese and American publics differ in their attitudes about the threat posed to Taiwan by the mainland's Communist regime.
-For more detailed information, see our [Pre-Analysis Plan](notebooks/pre-analysis-plan.md).
+This project for my Data Science honors thesis course aims to compare Taiwanese and American media coverage of Chinese activities in the Taiwan Strait using natural language processing techniques.
+This is informative in explaining how the Taiwanese and American publics differ in their attitudes about the threat posed to the island by the mainland's Communist regime.
+For more detailed information, see my [Pre-Analysis Plan](notebooks/pre-analysis-plan.md).

 ## Directory Structure